My Mission

 A central challenge is ensuring that learning-based control systems (VLA-based or RL-based) operate within certifiable safety envelopes.
 My work on our safety shield for human-robot interaction (IEEE T-RO, demo) demonstrates how runtime verification and failsafe planning can constrain robot behavior in human environments while preserving performance.

-The next step is extending this framework to full humanoid systems.
+The next step is extending this framework toward foundation-model-driven physical AI systems.
 This requires:

-• Integrating semantic safety reasoning with foundation models
+• integrating semantic safety reasoning with foundation-model-based planners;

-• Validating safe humanoid systems in real-world industrial and domestic environments
+• validating embodied AI systems in realistic industrial and domestic environments.

-The objective is to make humanoid autonomy deployable at scale through formal safety guarantees.
+The objective is to make physical AI systems deployable at scale through formal safety guarantees.

 Long-Term Vision